psantwani/react-eCommerce/README.md

-# Project Title
+# An eCommerce site

-One Paragraph of project description goes here
+A project implementing eCommerce features using react-redux and node.js

 ## Getting Started